thibaultmg/acm-rag-content/docs/acm/2.15/virtualization/main.md

 Manage Red Hat OpenShift Virtualization virtual machine resources across all the clusters that Red Hat Advanced Cluster Management manages.

+To use virtualization capabilities in Red Hat Advanced Cluster Management, ensure that a supported version of OpenShift Container Platform and the Red Hat OpenShift Virtualization operator is installed on the clusters that you want to manage.
+For Red Hat Advanced Cluster Management 2.15, you need to use Red Hat OpenShift Virtualization 4.20.1 or later.

 To view `VirtualMachine` resources across all the clusters that Red Hat Advanced Cluster Management manages, use the Search service to list and filter the `VirtualMachine` resources that are created with the Red Hat